Boon Lay: Schools

-There is 1 primary school (Boon Lay Garden), 2 secondary schools (Boon Lay Secondary School and River Valley High) and many childcare centres in the precinct.
+There is one primary school (Boon Lay Garden Primary School), two secondary schools (Boon Lay Secondary School and River Valley High) and many childcare centres in the precinct.

+Politics

+The subzone is under the jurisdiction of two divisions, of West Coast-Jurong West Group Representation Constituency (previously called West Coast Group Representation Constituency prior to 2025) and the smaller Pioneer constituency, both under the management of West Coast-Jurong West Town Council.
+The people living there are represented by Desmond Lee and Patrick Tay, respectively.
+Lawrence Wong, the current Prime Minister of Singapore, was previously the MP under the Boon Lay division during his first term in 2011, before he left in 2015 to lead his team in Marsiling-Yew Tee.

 Other facilities

-The town centre is located at Boon Lay Place and is where the residents of Boon Lay bond with each other while meeting their daily needs.
+The town centre is located at Boon Lay Place.
 It is accessible from all parts of the precinct through feeder bus service 240 and 246 and trunk bus service 99.

 There are 2 churches (The Church of Saint Francis of Assisi and Jurong Church of Christ) and 1 Chinese temple known as Tuas Pek Kong Keng Temple (大士伯公宫) in the precinct and all of them are found in the town centre.

 There is a Boon Lay Hawker at the town centre where local food can be found.

 The precinct's community centre (Boon Lay Community Centre) is located at the junction of Boon Lay Place and Boon Lay Avenue, as part of the town centre.
 It was upgraded from 2010 to 2011.